Trade-Offs of Diagonal Fisher Information Matrix Estimators: Related Work

+Issues of utilizing the empirical FIM to approximate the FIM have been highlighted~\cite{pbRNG,martens}.
+For example, estimators of the FIM do not in general capture any second-order information about the log-likelihood~\cite{kunstner2020limitations}.
+The empirical FIM is a biased estimator and can be connected with our unbiased estimators via a generalized definition of the Fisher matrix in \cref{sec:ef}.

-Alternative to the diagonal of the FIM, various different structural FIM approximations have also been considered to examine different trade-offs between second-order information and computation~\cite{karakida2020understanding}.
-Indeed, alternatively one can consider the \emph{unit-wise} FIM~\cite{ollivier,roux2007topmoumoute,amari2019fisher} where a block diagonal subset of the FIM is taken for elements which correspond to neurons interacting with themselves.
-One can increase the information by extending the block diagonals to the \emph{layer-wise} FIM which considers the interaction of parameters in a layer to itself~\cite{kurita1994iterative,martens2010deep,pbRNG,martens2015optimizing,heskes2000natural}.
-Structurally, the diagonal FIM is a subset of the unit-wise FIM, which is a subset of the layer-wise FIM.
-In the literature, a class of FIM estimators denoted as the quasi-diagonal FIM actually approximates the unit-wise FIM~\cite{ollivier,amari2019fisher}.
-Alternative to the FIM is the Generalized Gauss-Newton (GGN) matrix --- a Hessian approximator --- which was originally was motivated through the squared loss for non-linear models~\cite{martens}.
-The GGN can be shown to be equivalent to the FIM when a loss function is taken to be the empirical expectation of the negative log-likelihood of \cref{eq:exp}~\cite{heskes2000natural,pbRNG,martens}.
+Alternative to the FIM, the Generalized Gauss-Newton (GGN) matrix --- a Hessian approximator --- was originally motivated through the squared loss for non-linear models~\cite{martens}.
+The GGN is equivalent to the FIM when a loss function is taken to be the empirical expectation of the negative log-likelihood of \cref{eq:exp}~\cite{heskes2000natural,pbRNG,martens}.